sanethmaduranga/Simple-pass-through-messaging-ballerina-/README.md

 Conventional message processing methods include a message processor for process message, but pass-through messaging skipped the message processor.
 So it saves the processing time and power and more efficient when compared with other types.

 Now let's get understand about the scenario which described here.
 The owner need to expand the business.
 So he make online shop which connected to the local shop, to expand the business growth.
 When you are connecting to the online shop, it will automatically be redirected to the local shop without any latency.
-To do so, here it used the pass-through messaging method.
+To do so, here it uses the pass-through messaging method.

 ![alt text](images/samplescenario.jpg)